isomerpages/govtech-corp/media/technews/_posts/2021-01-15-post-Smart Cities around the world: Amsterdam Edition.md

 <div class="isomer-image-wrapper">
 <img style="width: 40%;" height="auto" width="100%" alt="The Mijnbuur app user interface that helps foster social responsibility" src="/images/technews/Smart_Cities_around_the_world_amsterdam_2.png">
 </div>
-<p><em>Read on to find out how The Mijnbuur app aims to foster a sense of social responsibility.
-PHOTO: <a href="https://www.channelnewsasia.com/news/lifestyle/westworld-season-3-singapore-11706008" rel="noopener noreferrer nofollow" target="_blank">https://www.mijnbuur.nl/</a></em>
+<p><em>Read on to find out how The Mijnbuur app aims to foster a sense of social responsibility. </em>
 </p>
 <p>The Mijnbuur app is probably the most wholesome thing you’ll hear about.
 It connects you with your neighbours, the local police, or your neighbourhood